ghassen-fatnassi/ghassen-fatnassi/README.md

 # Hi there! 👋

-I'm Ghassen Fatnassi, passionate about AI ,Algorithms and Visualizations.
+I'm Ghassen Fatnassi,a 1st year engineering student in CS and ICT ,passionate about AI ,Algorithms and Visualizations.

 ## What I'm Up To